 * Growth projections are based on the category “Food Trades Workers”.

 The number of butchers in employment fell by almost 1% per year from 2006 to 2013.
-Within the broader category of food trades workers, we expect a large increase in employment going forward to 2025.
+Within the broader category of food trades workers, we expect an increase in employment up to 2026.
 If this extends to butchers, it should be easy for prospective butchers to get established.

 Source: Statistics NZ Census and MBIE projections